celo-org/celo-monorepo/packages/docs/getting-started/reconnecting-to-network.md

 ### Pulling the latest Celo Docker image

-First, pull the Celo image as described at the (Pull the Celo Docker image)[running-a-validator.md#pull-image] section.
+First, pull the Celo image as described [here](running-a-validator.md#pull-image) section.
 Be sure to pull the image on your local, validator, proxy, and attestations machines.

 ### Restart your Accounts node